CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

      ![](../media/lab-06/image032.png)

-20. Similarly, create a relationship between Customer and Reseller.
+20. Similarly, create a relationship between the Customer and the Reseller.
 Select **New relationship**.

 21. New relationship dialog opens.
 Make sure **From table** is **Customer** and **Column** is **ResellerID.**